 Substitutions

-And if you don't need the dressing to be oil-free, a good quality extra virgin olive oil pairs well with the lemon juice and olive brine, too.
+- If you don't need the dressing to be oil-free, a good quality extra virgin olive oil pairs well with the lemon juice and olive brine.

-For a gluten-free pasta salad replace the orzo with your favorite small gluten-free pasta.
+- For a gluten-free pasta salad replace the orzo with your favorite small shape gluten-free pasta.

 Serving and Storage

-Because of the natural water content of cucumbers, this dish is best consumed within 1 to 2 days.
-If serving for a party or potluck, it's best to assemble orzo salad the same day.
+Due to the water content of cucumbers, this dish is best consumed within 1 to 2 days.
+If serving for a party or potluck, I recommend preparing orzo salad the same day.

 I hope you enjoy this healthy Vegan Orzo Salad!
 If you give it a try I would love for you to drop a comment below to let us know about any tweaks you make or tasty pairings you discover.